 The official stage profile for the junior men's road race:

-The junior men's road race starts in Richmond, with a neutralised section beginning in the centre, at the Market Place (to be confirmed).
+The junior men's road race starts in Richmond, with a neutralised section beginning in front of Trinity Church, at the Market Place.

-(Bellerby is a village which dates back at least to the Domesday Book, when it was called 'Belgebi' (from Old Norse, meaning Berg's farmstead - Wikipedia).
-There are about 280 residents, and a large population of ducks, which find Bellerby Beck to be a pleasant home).
+Bellerby is a village which dates back at least to the Domesday Book, when it was called 'Belgebi' (from Old Norse, meaning Berg's farmstead - Wikipedia).
+There are about 280 residents, and a large population of ducks, which find Bellerby Beck to be a pleasant home.
+That's according to t'internet, at least; when I was there, I didn't see a single duck.

 From Leyburn, the route is south west on the A684 to Wensley, on the river Ure.

-From Wensley, for the first time the race is on a road the rest of us might enjoy riding on, a lane to Preston-under-Scar.
+From Wensley, for the first time the race is on a road the rest of us might enjoy riding, a lane which passes close to Preston-under-Scar.
 As its name suggests, the village sits under a steep, wooded slope.

 After the top of the Kidstones Bank climb, the road descends to Cray, where it passes the White Lion Inn.